PyTables/PyTables/doc/source/usersguide/tutorials.rst

     /columns/pressure (Array(3,)) 'Pressure column selection'
     /detector/readout (Table(10,)) 'Readout example'

-We can use the walkGroups method (see :ref:`walkGroupsDescr`) of the File class to list only the *groups* on tree::
+We can use the :meth:`File.walkGroups` method of the File class to list only the *groups* on tree::

     >>> for group in h5file.walkGroups():